 Pablo Picasso's Final Years

-In their final years, Monet painted Water Lilies, Van Gogh discovered Sun Flower, and Matisse invented Paper Cutouts.
+In their final years, Monet painted Water Lilies, Van Gogh discovered Sun Flowers, and Matisse invented Paper Cutouts.
 In all cases, it was thought at the time that there was something rather childish about these later works.
 Picasso's drive for the extreme was equally strong as Monet's or Matisse's.
 In his last four years, he created more than at any other comparable period of his life.
 His life instinct became the urge to paint.
 The crude incompleteness of his shapes made use of an almost infantile pallet: pink and pale blue mixed with milky shades between beige and ochre, and then again, pure colors straight from the bucket, applied with a wide brush.

 It is remarkable to what extent Picasso abandoned his sense of color, mocked the culture of his pallet, and demanded the coarsest articulation and position of his figures.
 Deformed members of the body amorphous forms, noses squashed flat and caricatured, buffoonish eyes and hands mark the animalism of his vigorous half-wits.
 Primitive but matchless, these paintings are superior to their expressive descendants of today.
 Resembling members of a burlesque troupe, they demand everyone's attention.
 What painter has not profited from this one, who contributed to every form of expression in our century?
 Jackson Pollock, Willem de Kooning - in comparison to these archaic creations, their's undoubtedly look brilliant, but also almost complacent.
 And aesthetic appreciation has embraced them, and long ago given each its unique place in art history.